City Board stops Mayor's directives in special meeting - The Panolian

 Harrison declined to comment on any other matters discussed but noted that Alderman Bill Duggar made the motion and Alderman Dennis Land provided the second, which was made soon after the board convened at 3:30 p.m.
 Aldermen Harrison, Walton, and Vice-Mayor Teddy Morrow all supported the motion.

 Essentially, the board order will require the owner of the property with the project in question to explain his or her intentions personally.
-The owner already has city water, sewer, and gas services at one property and is seeking to add another service at an adjacent property.
+The owner already has city water, sewer, and gas services at one address on the property and is seeking to add service at another structure on the property.

 Codes require permits for some of the work the owner wants to finish, and for separate gas and water taps, or hookups, for the project.
 Bypassing the permit process and the Water Department’s tap requirements would save the owner a considerable sum, money that other property owners routinely pass the city for the same services.